If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 When to use them

-Use the Three Houses whenever you need to seek the views of te tamaiti or their whānau or family.
+Use the Three Houses whenever you need to seek understanding and the views of te tamaiti or their whānau or family.
 The Three Houses remind us to focus not only on the worries but also on the things that are going well and to imagine a brighter future.

 How to use them